About Sturdy Fireproof Safes

 Sheetrock / Fire Board

-Regardless of their fire ratings, they will not perform as claimed.
+Regardless of their fire ratings, they won’t perform as claimed.
 One must understand how safe manufacturers test safes for fire to understand how testing facilities come up with those inaccurate fire ratings.
 UL will tell you not to bother testing safes for fire resistance lined with fire board.
 Read more about Fire Board being a terrible gun safe insulator.

 2300 Degree Ceramic